 It also showed that moving rather than simply standing produced even better results.

-8. Consume MCTs to store less fat
+8. Consume MCTs to reduce fat storage

-Medium-chain triglycerides (MCTs), which are mainly found in coconut oil and palm oil, are a particular type of fat.
+The medium-chain triglycerides (MCTs), which are mainly found in coconut oil and palm oil, are a particular type of fat.

 Unlike long-chain triglycerides, MCTs are rapidly absorbed by the body and directed to the liver.
 There, they are used as an immediate energy source or converted into ketones.